By Chet Yarbrough

 IRA KATZNELSON (AUTHOR, AMERICAN POLITICAL SCIENTIST AND HISTORIAN)

 “Fear Itself” has become cliché and authors of FDR’s administration are as plentiful as pixels on an HD screen.
-However, Ira Katznelson offers a sharpened image of a past and present that threatens the future of American democracy.
+However, Ira Katznelson offers a sharpened image of a past and present that threatens American democracy.
+Don’t succumb to panic.
+Life is life.
+It demands compromise.

 Katznelson argues that FDR’s New Deal to pull America out of depression would have never passed Congress without support of the segregated south.
 He implies that FDR views murder and discrimination of blacks a lesser threat to American Democracy than failure of the American economy.